 The Bank is exposed to its customers' credit risk.
-Gross exposure to risk of credit (position in original risk) on 31 December 2020 was EUR 103.0 billion.
+Gross exposure to risk of credit (position in original risk) on 31 December 2021 was EUR 109.9 billion.

-As at 31 December 2020, the breakdown of this exposure was the following: EUR 19.7 billion for central governments or central banks, EUR 1.3 billion for regional administrations or local authorities, EUR 0.3 billion for administrative entities and non-profit organisations, EUR 0.04 billion for multilateral development banks, EUR 3.1 billion for other credit institutions, EUR 69.2 billion for retail and companies customers and EUR 9.3 billion for other elements.
+As at 31 December 2021, the breakdown of this exposure was the following: EUR 24.9 billion for central governments or central banks, EUR 1.2 billion for regional administrations or local authorities, EUR 0.5 billion for administrative entities and non-profit organisations, EUR 0.02 billion for multilateral development banks, EUR 2.8 billion for other credit institutions, EUR 71.9 billion for retail and companies customers and EUR 8.6 billion for other elements.

-According to Banco de Portugal latest available data, Portugal's NPE coverage by loan loss reserves ("LLR") was 55.4% in 2020 and the NPE ratio (loans only) stood at 4.9%.
-The Bank NPEs (loans only) as at 31 December 2020 were EUR 3.3 billion (5.9%) with a coverage by impairments of 63% and a coverage by impairments, collaterals and Expected Loss Gap of 113%.
+According to Banco de Portugal latest available data, Portugal's NPL coverage by loan loss reserves ("LLR") was 55.7% in September 2021 and the NPL ratio (loans only) stood at 4.0%.
+The Bank NPEs (loans only) as at 31 December 2021 were EUR 2.75 billion (4.7%) with a coverage by impairments of 68% and a coverage by impairments, collaterals and Expected Loss Gap of 118%.
+The Bank NPE ratio according to EBA definition stood at 3.2% as at 31 December 2021, which compares to 4.0% as at December 2020.